dmitrisalov/Pong/README.md

 # Pong
-A pong game with a basic mode and an added special feature.
+A pong game with a basic mode and an added special feature (ball mode).